Back to jobs

 Job Description

-We are looking for a strategic full-cycle recruiter to help support Hebbia’s revenue function and scale hiring efforts to the next level.
-This is an opportunity to build the recruiting function from the ground up alongside the Head of People and Revenue Recruiting Partners.
+We are looking for a strategic full-cycle recruiter to scale Hebbia’s core business functions as we set out to 2x our total headcount in 2025.
+This is an opportunity to build the recruiting function from the ground up alongside the Head of People and Talent Partners.

 This role is based out of our New York City office in Soho (5 days per week).